ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

             2. 1d4 **Clockwork horrors**
             3. 2d4 **Gorcs**
             4. 2d4 **Ramkins**
-    - What?: Roll on this encounter table again, If #1 or #2, do not increment the Vorpal Vale counter.
+    - What?: Roll on this encounter table again, If #1 or #2, do not increment the Vorpal Vale Curse.
 If #1, the "Who" in question are resting, whether camping or a brief respite.

 ### Nighttime

-1. Increment the Vorpal Vale counter, which starts at zero.
+1. Increment the Vorpal Vale Curse, which starts at zero.
 2. **Vorpal Veil**: Keep your head on straight!
-    - If it is *not* foggy, increment the Vorpal Vale counter.
+    - If it is *not* foggy, increment the Vorpal Vale Curse.
         - If he is not yet encountered: Encounter **Ruprecht Belznickle** herding his caribou.
     - If it is already foggy in the Vorpal Vale, roll 1d6 for a new exit direction from this hex, starting with 1 at North, 2 at Northeast, and so on clockwise.
         - If he is not yet encountered: Encounter **Sir Tento Three**, the Lost.